-- 3.12 The Monitoring Officer must establish and maintain a register of members' interests, and it is for the Authority to determine what is to be entered in that register.
+- 3.6 The duty to ensure consistency with the list of principles and to make provision for the registration and disclosure of interests (including disclosable pecuniary interests) does not mean that the Code cannot cover other issues. - 3.7 The Authority must publicise the adoption, revision or replacement of the Code in such a way that will bring it to the attention of persons who live in the area. - 3.8 The Monitoring Officer must establish and maintain a register of members' interests, and it is for the Authority to determine what is to be entered in that register.
 No entries should be retained on the register if the interest no longer exists or the person concerned is no longer a member.
-The Monitoring Officer must ensure that the register is available for public inspection and on the Authority's website. - 3.13 Members are obliged within 28 days of being appointed as a member or voting co-opted member to notify the Monitoring Officer of a "disclosable pecuniary interest" held at the time of notification.
-Regulations will determine what is to count as a disclosable pecuniary interest.
-It will include the interests of members themselves and (if the member is aware of the interest) those of their spouse, civil partner, or any person living with them as their spouse or civil partner.
-The Monitoring Officer must then ensure that it appears in the register. - 3.14 Failure to register a disclosable pecuniary interest within 28 days is made a criminal offence, but would not prevent the member from acting as a member.
-As far as the registration of other interests required by the Authority are concerned, failure to do so would not be a criminal offence but would be a failure to comply with the Code of Conduct. - 3.15 There is no continuing requirement for a member to keep the register up to date, except on re-election or re-appointment, but it is likely that members will register new interests from time to time, as this avoids the need for disclosure in meetings.
-When additional notifications are given, the Monitoring Officer has to ensure that they are entered into the register. - 3.16 A duty to disclose and withdraw arises whenever a member attends any meeting of the Authority, a Committee or Sub-Committee, or of the Executive or an Executive Committee and is aware that he/she has a disclosable personal interest in any matter being considered at the meeting.
+The Monitoring Officer must ensure that the register is available for public inspection and on the Authority's website. - 3.9 Members are obliged within 28 days of being appointed as a member or voting co-opted member to notify the Monitoring Officer of a "disclosable pecuniary interest" held at the time of notification.
+Regulations define disclosable pecuniary interests.
+The register will include the interests of members themselves and (if the member is aware of the interest) those of their spouse, civil partner, or any person living with them as their spouse or civil partner.
+The Monitoring Officer must then ensure that these appear in the register. - 3.10 Failure to register a disclosable pecuniary interest within 28 days is made a criminal offence, but would not prevent the member from acting as a member.
+As far as the registration of other interests required by the Authority are concerned, failure to do so would not be a criminal offence but would be a failure to comply with the Code of Conduct. - 3.11 There is no continuing requirement for a member to keep the register up to date, except on re-election or re-appointment, but it is likely that members will register new interests from time to time, as this avoids the need for disclosure in meetings.
+When additional notifications are given, the Monitoring Officer has to ensure that they are entered into the register. - 3.12 A duty to disclose and withdraw arises whenever a member attends any meeting of the Authority, a Committee or Sub-Committee, or of the Executive or an Executive Committee and is aware that he/she has a disclosable personal interest in any matter being considered at the meeting.
 Where these conditions are met, the member must disclose the interest to the meeting (ie declare the existence and nature of the interest).
 The member does not have to make such a disclosure if he/she has already registered the disclosable pecuniary interest, or at least sent off a request to the Monitoring Officer to register it (a "pending notification").

-- 3.17 Where the member does make a disclosure of a disclosable public interest, he/she must then notify it to the Monitoring Officer within the next 28 days, so that it can go on the register of interests. - 3.18 If a member has a disclosable public interest in any matter, he/she must not: - participate in any discussion on the matter at the meeting; - participate in any vote on the matter;
+- 3.13 Where the member does make a disclosure of a disclosable public interest, he/she must then notify it to the Monitoring Officer within the next 28 days, so that it can go on the register of interests. - 3.14 If a member has a disclosable public interest in any matter, he/she must not: - participate in any discussion on the matter at the meeting; - participate in any vote on the matter;